“Doing the right things for the right reasons with the right people every single time to the best of our ability even when no one is looking.”

 Kari Spring is the Academy for Leadership Abilities® Coordinator.
 She has been involved in various areas of the agency in her time with the County Board.
 Currently, she focuses her time on coordinating ALA services, working with our various community partners and helping with special events.
 Kari enjoys spending time with family, watching her son participate in various sporting events and activities, and her work with a local High School Music Program.
 She takes pride in being a part of a team that strives to positively impact their communities everyday through the work they do personally and professionally.

-Behavioral Support Specialist
+Behavioral Support Supervisor

-Jenna is a Behavior Support Specialist and ALA facilitator.
+Jenna is a Behavior Support Supervisor and ALA facilitator.
 She works with people to help them navigate and cope with different challenges in their lives.
 Jenna takes pride in building relationships with everyone she interacts with through her work at PCBDD.
 She believes that team work and collaboration will get the best results.
 Her favorite part about her job is helping people recognize their resiliency, overcome challenges, and find their happiness.

 Community Supports Facilitator